Managing App Gateway

 2 minute read

-Create Gateway for an Application
+Create a Gateway for an Application

-List the containers:
+List the gateways:

-# drycc gateways
+$ drycc gateways

-NAME LISENTER PORT PROTOCOL ADDRESSES
+NAME LISTENER PORT PROTOCOL ADDRESSES

 python-getting-started tcp-80-0 80 HTTP 101.65.132.51

-# drycc gateways:add python-getting-started --port=443 --protocol=HTTPS
+$ drycc gateways add python-getting-started --port=443 --protocol=HTTPS

 Adding gateway python-getting-started to python-getting-started... done

-Create service for an Application
+Create a Service for an Application

 List the services: